Compliance

 How Form8802.com Handles Payment Confirmation

-Form8802.com does not process the IRS user fee and is not an IRS payment portal.
-Applicants who pay the IRS user fee through Pay.gov must still insert the payment confirmation number on the completed Form 8802 application before submission.
+Applicants who pay the IRS user fee through Pay.gov must still enter the payment confirmation number on the completed Form 8802 application before submission.

 Summary